 - For immediate concerns for a student's health or safety, contact Public Safety at 386-822-7300.

 - For mental health concerns, contact Student Counseling Services.

 - For concerns regarding a student's conduct, safety, wellness, etc., you may submit an Incident Report.

-- For concerns regarding a student's academic performance, campus life, etc., you may submit a note and/or referral via MAP-Works (accessible via my.stetson.edu; click on the MAP-Works link under the "Student Life" tab).
+- For concerns regarding a student's academic performance, campus life, etc., you may submit a note and/or referral via Stetson SSC (accessible via My Stetson; click on the Stetson SSC link under the "Student Life" tab).

-Note: Although a referral can be made, an appointment may not be scheduled until the student has made contact with Student Counseling Services.
+Note: Although a referral can be made, an appointment may not be scheduled until the student has contacted Student Counseling Services.
 Students must personally call or come to Student Counseling Services to make an appointment.
 This process promotes the student's confidentiality, autonomy, and investment in their counseling experience.
 Scheduling by a third party is strongly discouraged.

-As a professional counseling provider, Student Counseling Services is required to uphold the legal and ethical requirements of confidentiality.
-Under Florida law and ethical guidelines, information shared within the counseling relationship is considered to be confidential, although there are certain limits to confidentiality.
-Furthermore, any counseling records maintained are confidential and are not part of the student's academic records.
+Student Counseling Services must uphold legal and ethical confidentiality requirements as a professional counseling provider.
+Under Florida law and ethical guidelines, information shared within the counseling relationship is considered confidential, although there are certain limits to confidentiality.
+Furthermore, any maintained counseling records are confidential and not part of the student's academic records.
 Aside from the limits to confidentiality, no information may be disclosed about a student's counseling participation or progress without a Release of Information form on file for specified individuals, such as parents or physicians.

-It is understandable that faculty and staff may be interested in a student's counseling experience.
-In this event, you are encouraged to privately ask the student about their counseling involvement.
+Faculty and staff may be interested in a student's counseling experience.
+In this event, you are encouraged to ask the student about their counseling involvement privately.

-Although we can't show information pertaining to any specific students, a faculty/staff member may share information they feel Student Counseling Services staff needs to know.
-Our staff members are legally bound by the limits of confidentiality, but we'll do our best to assist you with your concerns.
+Although we can't show information about specific students, a faculty/staff member may share information they feel Student Counseling Services staff needs to know.
+The limits of confidentiality legally bind our staff members, but we'll do our best to assist you with your concerns.